 Alcohol produces changes in mood and behavior.
-Heavy, regular use of alcohol can lead to cirrhosis of the liver, a leading cause of death.
-Also, statistics clearly show that mixing drinking and driving is often the cause of fatal or crippling accidents.
-So, if you drink, do it wisely and in moderation: no more than one drink per day for women and two drinks per day for men.
+Heavy, regular use of alcohol can lead to cirrhosis of the liver, a serious chronic disease.
+Also, mixing drinking and driving is often the cause of fatal or crippling accidents, a leading cause of death.
+So, if you drink, do so only in moderation: no more than one drink per day for women and two drinks per day for men.